-On the 10th of October of 1974 a bunch of about 40 Chileans political refugees left London on a coach for Glasgow.
+On the 10th of October of 1974 a bunch of about 30 Chileans political refugees left London on a coach for Glasgow.
 I was one of them.
-Six of them continued their journey the same day towards Edinburgh.
+About six of them continued their journey the same day towards Edinburgh.
 We were the first bunch of refugees in Scotland.
-After that, more Chileans refugees began to arrive and went to live in different areas of Glasgow, Cumbernauld, Balloch and other cities: Dundee, Stirling, Falkirk and Aberdeen.
-We were here as a direct result of the bloody coup d' etat of the 11th of September of 1973 carried out by General Augusto Pinochet against the democratically elected Socialist Government of Salvador Allende
+After that, more Chileans refugees began to arrive and went to live in different areas of Glasgow: the West End, Bearsden, Drumchapel,and places such as Cumbernauld, Balloch etc. Also some families were sent to live in Dundee, Stirling, Falkirk and Aberdeen.
+These were cities were Chilean Solidarity Committees were formed with the purposes of helping the refugees and be an important part of the Solidarity movement with the People of Chile throughout the UK.

 The experience of exile was sad and very hard.
 After the coup about one million Chileans left the country and ended up in many part of world.
 About 3000 of them ended up in Britain of whom about 500 came to live in Scotland during the 1970s and 1980s.
 You may explore our experience by looking at the "Chilean Refugees" - above on the left.

 Little is known in Chile of the exiles and what is known is what the Pinochet's regime and its supporters have said about us.
-"Refugees had had a wonderful life" - This is far from the truth and all was part of the propaganda war against us, Allende's supporters, by the Pinochet's dictatorship.
+"Refugees had had a wonderful life" - This is far from the truth and all was part of the propaganda war against us by the Pinochet's dictatorship.